S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

 This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your DistrictApp application.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your WordPress application.

 To enable ingress integration, please set `ingress.enabled` to `true`

 ### Hosts

-Most likely you will only want to have one hostname that maps to this DistrictApp installation, however, it is possible to have more than one host.
+Most likely you will only want to have one hostname that maps to this WordPress installation, however, it is possible to have more than one host.
 To facilitate this, the `ingress.hosts` object is an array.

 For each item, please indicate a `name`, `tls`, `tlsSecret`, and any `annotations` that you may want the ingress controller to know about.

-Indicating TLS will cause DistrictApp to generate HTTPS URLs, and DistrictApp will be connected to at port 443.
+Indicating TLS will cause WordPress to generate HTTPS URLs, and WordPress will be connected to at port 443.
 The actual secret that `tlsSecret` references do not have to be generated by this chart.
 However, please note that if TLS is enabled, the ingress record will not work until this secret exists.